usememos/dotcom/content/docs/install/self-hosting.md

   - Default: Empty string.
   - Purpose: Specifies the database source name (DSN) for connecting to the database.

-- **frontend (--frontend)**

-  - Value: Boolean (true/false).
-  - Default: true.
-  - Purpose: Enables or disables the frontend.
-When disabled, Memos will not serve the frontend.
-You can deploy the frontend separately and set this flag to false.

-- **origins (--origins)**

-  - Value: String array representing the allowed origins.
-  - Default: Empty array.
-  - Purpose: Sets the allowed origins for CORS requests.
-If empty, all origins are allowed.

 ## Docker Compose

 To deploy Memos using `docker compose`, create a `docker-compose.yml` file with the following configuration: